-The technology behind crypto art can be used to tokenize pretty much anything — from music, drawings, certificates and tweets to articles like this one.
+The technology behind crypto art and other crypto collectibles can be used to tokenize pretty much anything — from music, drawings, certificates and tweets to articles like this one.
 Since blockchain data is distributed across a network of computers, there is no single central location where a digital file can be tampered with or altered.

 There are hundreds of marketplaces for the growing cryptoart community, encompassing everything from digital art and trading cards to virtual real estate and games.
 Investments in NFTs may not rival currency trading, but they’re still significant, which is great news for NFT creators and artists.